 Watch live blacksmith demonstrations in a replica of John Deere’s original shop.
 Learn how he created the first commercially successful steel plow — and changed the world of agriculture forever.

-Look over the preserved site, see the artifacts excavated, and listen as John Deere describes how he built a thriving manufacturing business.
+Stand in the exact location where John Deere forged the first self-scouring steel plow.
+Explore the site, view excavated artifacts, and listen as Deere himself describes how he built a thriving manufacturing business.

 Tour the original John Deere family home and get an intimate glimpse of pioneer life in 1836.
 Explore rooms as the Deere family would have known them, furnished with household items that show how pioneers cooked, cleaned, bathed, and spent their leisure hours.